Postdoctoral Fellow at Columbia University

 At Columbia, I work with David Blei and Donald Green on conducting and analyzing large-scale digital field experiments to assess the causal effects of friend-to-friend organizing on voter turnout in US elections.
 I also work more generally with David Blei’s lab on core topics in probabilistic machine learning, approximate Bayesian inference, and causal inference, with Donald Green's lab on other get-out-the-vote field experiments, and (more recently) with Shipra Agrawal, Roxana Geambasu, and Jeannette Wing on algorithmic fairness and differential privacy.

-Outside Columbia, I work with Patrick Flaherty’s lab to develop principled statistical models for (epi)genetic data of cancer, and I am also a (part-time) senior research scientist at Ocurate & PredictWise where I develop deep probabilistic models to forecast consumer behavior.
+Outside Columbia, I work with Patrick Flaherty’s lab to develop principled statistical models of (epi)genetic data for cancer research, and I am also a (part-time) senior research scientist at Ocurate & PredictWise where I develop deep probabilistic models to forecast consumer behavior.

 I received my PhD in Computer Science from UMass Amherst in 2019 under the guidance of Hanna Wallach in the Machine Learning for Data Science lab.
 My dissertation developed a family of Bayesian tensor decomposition models for high-dimensional discrete data of networks and time-series in international relations.